 Even experienced cooks can make mistakes when it comes to handling raw chicken.
 Here are some common pitfalls:

 - Using Raw Eggs as a Binding Agent: When making dishes that require a binding agent, avoid using raw eggs.
-They can introduce harmful bacteria, especially if your chicken is close to its expiry date.
+They can introduce harmful bacteria, especially it is close to its expiry date.

-- Ignoring the Expiration Date: Always check the expiration date before using your chicken.
+- Ignoring the Expiration Date: Always check the expiration date.
 It’s a simple yet effective way to avoid the bad things that come with consuming spoiled meat.

 The Role of Reputable Sources in Food Safety